Cosmo Cake Layers:

 - 1 cup white chocolate chips (175 grams)

 - ½ teaspoon lemon extract

 - 1 drop pink gel food coloring

 Place heavy cream and white chocolate chips in a microwave-safe bowl, and microwave on 50% power in 30-second intervals until smooth, stirring in between.
 Add gel food color and stir until smooth.

-I used small zip-lock bags to pipe this drip since my drip bottles were full of chocolate ganache from another project.
-A drip bottle would work well also!
+I used a small zip-lock bags to pipe this drip, but a squeeze bottle would work well also!

 When your ganache has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to your piping bag or squeeze bottle.
 Slowly drizzle ganache around the edge of the cake, pausing about every ¾ to 1 inch to let ganache flow down the side of the cake to create a drip.
 Pour a few tablespoons over the top of the cake and spread gently with an offset spatula, then turn your martini glass over and center it on top of the cake.

 Repeat the drip around the edge of the base tier.

 Pipe a few frosting swirls around the base of the top tier and add a few spiraled lime slices or wedges and a few lime zest curls if you’d like.

 Step back and admire your amaaazing cake!
 Enjoy!